 There is an infinite number of projects which may deliver positive community outcomes, listed below is just a snippet!

-Many Councils throughout Australia are still to adopt robust IT systems including Customer Service Requests, Workflows, Enterprise Content Management, Knowledge Management etc – the longer you wait to implement, the harder it will be!
+Many Councils throughout Australia are still to adopt robust IT systems including Customer Service Requests, Workflows, Enterprise Content Management, Knowledge Management etc.

 Customer Service Requests (CSR) Geospatial